 Notice to Employers: All employers covered by Wisconsin's Unemployment Insurance law are required to prominently display this poster where employees will easily see it.
 If employers do not have a permanent work site regularly accessed by employees, an individual copy is to be provided to each employee.
-For additional copies go online at: https://dwd.wi.gov/dwd/publications/ui/notice.htm or call (414) 438-7705.
-Please enter your UI Account business name and address in the box (at right) for employee reference.
+For additional copies, visit: dwd.wisconsin.gov/dwd/publications/ui/notice.htm or call (414) 438-7705.